-In 2018, the country recorded an export of 530,000 tons of cotton – higher than 4,51,000 tons the previous year.
+In 2021, Benin has recorded a record production of 728,000 tons of raw cotton. (source : Financial Afrik).
+From its position as Africa’s fourth largest cotton producer in 2016, Benin, following some adjustments, had managed to become the number one producer of the white gold in Africa, ahead of the former champion: Mali (source: Financial Afrik).
 The giant contributor to these data is the farming communities involved in cotton farming, typically the rural communities in the country.
 Over two million population of Benin rely on cotton farming, with most farmers owning approximately two hectares of farmland growing cotton in rotation with other crops.
 Cotton production in the country over-relies on two regions: South-Central and Northern regions.
 This reliance, along with heavy usage of agrochemicals, resulted in environmental degradation of the country’s fertile land.
 Therefore, to ensure high-quality products, farmers started embracing organic cotton farming.
 It involves the elimination of pesticides and the usage of only natural fertilizers (source: Apparel Resources).
 Over the years, cotton farming has played a crucial role in export and a massive expansion the textile industry in Benin.

-Fostering Growth & Employment in Benin’s Textile and Cotton Industry
+Fostering Growth and Employment in Benin’s Textile and Cotton Industry

 Benin is also the largest producer of textiles, owing to a giant production of cotton every year.
 However, the country’s cotton gets exported to the international market and is also used for local cloth manufacturing.
 Benin records tens of textile manufacturers throughout the country, with some expert enterprises specializing in textiles for export.
 Typically, Benin’s textile industry opens up tremendous opportunities at all levels of the value chain.
 From design to production and marketing, this industry has the potential to become one of the top employers in the country.
 Textile companies collectively account for up to 30% of the workforce in the cotton department.
 As the result, the industry has been boosted by a giant external market and local apparel demand.
 Both the apparel and footwear markets of Sub-Saharan Africa are estimated to grow up to worth $30 billion.

-Aiming for a More Profitable & Sustainable Future
+Aiming for a More Profitable and Sustainable Future